 Want to make your own?
 You'll need

 - This pattern is sized for about a 34" bust.
 However, since it's stretch knit, it would probably fit down to a 32" bust.
 If you need to make the pattern bigger or smaller, check out this post.
-I'll also have a more in depth post about this on Thursday.
+Or, you could do this technique on the Texana Tank pattern (available in sizes up to 3X) in my shop.

 - 2/3 yd of rib knit.
 2x2 rib knit with some spandex mixed into the cotton is the best.
 You want the rib knit to have at least 50% stretch and good recovery for this pattern.
 That means that you should be able to stretch a 10" long piece to 15" and have it snap back to 10" long.